dlebansais/PgSurveyor-Disclosed/README.md

 + `DebugMode`: set to `yes` or `no` to turn debug mode on/off.
 This mode adds small white dots to the map.
 The further a white dot is from a red dot, the further the corresponding dot is in the survey path.
 + `InventoryRowLength`: the default is 10, but you can change it to the number of slots in each row of your inventory.
 + `RightToLeft`: set to `yes` or `no` to change the map order in inventory.
 If set to `no` (the default), maps are expected to be clicked from left to right.
 Otherwise, from right to left.
++ `MapBorderThickness`: the default is 10, but you can change it to the thickness of the border of your choice around the map window.
++ `MapPointThickness`: the default is 10, but you can change it to the size of points of your choice inside the map window.
++ `InventoryBorderThickness`: the default is 10, but you can change it to the thickness of the border of your choice around the inventory window.
++ `InventoryMapBorderThickness`: the default is 5, but you can change it to the thickness of the border of your choice around survey maps in the inventory window.

 A `settings.txt` file with default values would look like this:

     DebugMode: no
     InventoryRowLength: 10
     RightToLeft: no
+    MapBorderThickness: 10
+    MapPointThickness: 10
+    InventoryBorderThickness: 10
+    InventoryMapBorderThickness: 5

 ## Disclaimer